 When approaching a closed door, there may need to be adjustments to the guiding position.
 First, the guide should verbally identify if the door opens towards or away from the line of travel and on which side of the travelers it will open.
 For example, the door is opening toward us on the left.
 This information will dictate the appropriate position.
 The individual being guided should be on the hinged side of the door.
 When approaching the door, if the person is on the handle side of the door, the guide should pause and let the visually impaired person step behind them and switch to the other side.
 When walking through doors that open away, the guide pushes the door open, and the person being guided reaches out with their free hand to hold the door open as they pass through.
-If the door opens towards the pair, the guide opens the door, and the visually impaired person reaches up with their free arm bent so the edge of the door will connect with their forearm.
-They can then grab the edge of the door and hold it open as they pass through, closing it behind them if necessary.
+If the door opens towards the pair, the guide opens the door, and the visually impaired person reaches up with their free arm bent so the edge of the door and hold it open as they pass through, closing it behind them if necessary.
 Visualizing these scenarios and practicing can help navigate smoothly.